RandomKiddo/HousePriceAI/README.md

 #### Business understanding - What does the business need?

 The realastate business that needs to set house prices would need a way to automatically determine the prices of a house based on certain characteristics.

+#### Data understanding - What data do we have / need?
+Is it clean?

+The data we have is taken from Kaggle.
+It has sqft information, amount of rooms, square feet living area, the condition it is in, and the location it is in